 Crockpot Paleo Chili

-What to Fall For: When the weather begins to cool, this crockpot chili by Natalie Mortimer from The Modern Proper will warm you up with its mix of chuck roast and ground beef, bell peppers, and green chilis, and avocado and cilantro.
+What to Fall For: When the weather begins to cool, this crockpot chili by Natalie Mortimer from The Modern Proper will warm you up with its mix of chuck roast and ground beef, bell peppers, green chilis, avocado, and cilantro.
 Don’t be surprised if you eat it two days in a row.

-What to Keep in Mind: “Generously season the chuck roast pieces with salt and pepper,” Natalie says.
+What to Keep in Mind: “Generously season the chuck roast pieces with salt and pepper,” Mortimer says.
 “Brown all sides of the meat working in small batches and then set aside.”

 Healthy Slow-Cooker Chicken Cacciatore